-Workflow automation is “the use of…technology to increase the efficiency of a workflow”.
-Software ensures that the right tasks are completed at the right time – and in the right order.
+Workflow automation describes the use of technology to increase the efficiency of a workflow.
+This cutting-edge form of technology ensures that the right tasks are completed at the right time – and in the right order.

 Automation is not necessarily a “plug and play” solution, but rather a custom strategy that improves your company’s existing operations.
 It helps you simplify your current workflows by removing unnecessary steps, and by shifting repetitive tasks to a computer.
 It’s not intended to replace your employees, or re-work your existing strategies; it’s simply a way to start working smarter.

 What Workflows Can You Automate?

 Every business has processes – both internal and external – that keep it running smoothly.
 Some are simple, while others are more complex.
 However, the more data-driven and less analytical that a specific workflow is – the better candidate it is for automation.